Distribution-Protocol/ERCProtocolDraft/README.md

 ---

 ## Abstract
-This standard is an extension of [EIP-721](./eip-721.md).
-This standard enables any EIP-721 compliant tokens, to conditionally permit the minting of various editions of child tokens with specific privileges attached.
+This standard is an extension of [EIP-721](./eip-721.md), which enables any EIP-721 compliant tokens, to conditionally permit the minting of various editions of child tokens with specific privileges attached.

 Edition is defined as a version of child token that encapsulates a descriptor to the parent, the address to a validator that validates rules before minting the child token, and a set of actions that can be invoked upon obtaining the child token.